singh-man/books/crackingTheCoding/18_advancedTopics.md

 		(usually the left).
 #36.
 4.8	Start with the root.
 Can you identify if root is the first common ancestor?
 If it is not, can
 		you identify which side of root the first common ancestor is on?
 	4.10	Alternatively, we can handle this problem recursively.
-Given a specific node within Tl, can we check to see if its subtree matches T2?
+Given a specific node within T1, can we check to see if its subtree matches T2?
 #38.
 3.1	If you want to allow for flexible divisions, you can shift stacks around.
 Can you ensure
 		that all available capacity is used?
 #39.
 What is the very first value that must be in each array?
 #40.
 2.1	Without extra space, you'll need O(N² ) time.
 Try using two pointers, where the second
 		one searches ahead of the first one.
 #41.
 2.2	Try implementing it recursively.
-If you could find the (K-l)th to last element, can you
+If you could find the (K-1)th to last element, can you
 		find the Kth element?
 #42.
 4.11	Be very careful in this problem  to ensure  that  each node  is equally likely and  that
 		your solution doesn't slow down the speed of standard binary search tree algorithms